natl/molecular-docs/index.markdown

 A **tutorial** demonstrating molecularDNA is also available at this [link]({{ "http://geant4-dna.in2p3.fr/tutorials/HandsOn-molecularDNA_Osaka.pdf" | relative_url }}).

- <span style="color:red">**Important** : This version of molecularDNA (Geant4 11.3 BETA) is proposed as a **beta** version and may still contain bugs, thank you for your understanding.
- Please contact us for further detail.
-This example is for demonstration purpose and acts as an introductory tool to help users create their own applications;
- therefore users are advised to adapt the simulation parameters in their applications accordingly.</span>
+ <span style="color:red">**Important** : This example is for demonstration purposes and is intended as an introductory tool for users to create their applications.
+Therefore, users are advised to adapt and optimize the simulation parameters in their applications accordingly.</span>

 ![humanCell]({{"/assets/images/humanCell.png" | relative_url}})
 {: .text-center}